lando07/AMD-7000-Series-VFIO/README.md

 `sudo apt install qemu-kvm libvirt-daemon-system libvirt-clients bridge-utils virt-manager libguestfs-tools`

-There may be more packages not installed here which add extra funcitonality to work with qemu and virtual machines, but this is enough to get virtual machines working with all necessary features with additional helper scripts for debugging should you encounter an error not adressed here.
+There may be more packages not installed here which add extra functionality to work with qemu and virtual machines, but this is enough to get virtual machines working with all necessary features with additional helper scripts for debugging should you encounter an error not addressed here.

 # Step 5: Configuring qemu, libvirtd, and the local user